Statcheck: Validity

 In 2017, Statcheck's developers published a preprint paper concluding that the program accurately identified statistical errors over 95% of the time.
 This validity study comprised more than 1,000 hand-checked tests among which 5.00% turned out to be inconsistent.
 The study found that Statcheck recognized 60% of all statistical tests.
-A reanalysis of these data found that if the program flagged a test as inconsistent, it was correct in 60.4% of cases.
+A reanalysis of these data found that if the program flagged a test as inconsistent, the decision was correct in 60.4% of cases.
 Reversely, if a test was truly inconsistent, Statcheck flagged it in an estimated 51.8% of cases (this estimate included the undetected tests and assumed that they had the same rate of inconsistencies as the detected tests).
 Overall, Statcheck's accuracy was 95.9%, half a percentage point higher than the chance level of 95.4% expected when all tests are simply taken at face value.
 Statcheck was conservatively biased (by about one standard deviation) against flagging tests.

 More recent research has used Statcheck on papers published in Canadian psychology journals, finding similar rates of statistical reporting errors as the original authors based on a 30-year sample of such articles.
 The same study also found many typographical errors in online versions of relatively old papers, and that correcting for these reduced the estimated percent of tests that were erroneously reported.